pingcap/blog/_posts/2017-09-12-futuresandgrpc.md

 ![]({{ site.baseurl }}/assets/img/why-not-sync.png)

 But if we want to support a high performance service, such as a database, Sync is not enough.
 Sync I/O can block the execution, which reduces the performance.
-Although we can use threads, thread is heavy and wastes system resources.
+Although we can use threads, but thread is heavy and wastes system resources.
 What’s more, frequent thread switching is inefficient and causes the performance to reduce seriously.

 ### Why Async?